DaniJonesOcean/OceanClustering/README.md

 - Cartopy 0.15.1 (for creating stereographic projection maps)

 Assumed file structure:
 The program takes three input addresses and then assumes a certain file structure beyond this point.
+If the directories do not already exist, the program automatically creates them.
+It does not create the "Data_in" or "Fronts" directories, though.
+It only creates the ones listed below.
 - address = location for storing the outputs of the program
 - filename_raw_data = location of the raw data in a .mat file
 - address_fronts = location of the front data in .txt files